Women's Wellness Program & Sexual Health Services

 Will I need a referral?

-No. You can book all services yourself, including abortion services and IUD insertion.
+All other sexual health and reproductive services do not require a referral.
+You can call and book services yourself, including abortion services and IUD insertion.
 To make an appointment or to speak with a staff member, please call 1-844-365-8258 (toll-free).

 Please note: As this is a self-referred service, the program receives a high volume of phone calls and as a result only accepts voicemail messages after business hours.
 If you do leave a message please leave your name, phone number and PEI Health Card number and staff will return your call within 1-2 business days.
 When a staff member returns your call, your telephone caller ID will indicate 'Private Number'.

 What do I need to bring with me to my appointment?